-I can write and sing for multiple genres.
+I can write and sing for multiple genres: blues, rock and roll, soul, r and b, house, country, hiphop, pop, neo-soul.
 I have worked with numerous producers, songwriters, singers and djs in the USA and internationally.

 Professional and quick.
 Will definitely work with Raye again.